Total Balalaika Show: DVD release

 The film is available on three DVD releases.
 The first, released by Sandrew Metronome in 2004, is for DVD Region 2.
 The second, released by Facets, is for all regions.
 The third is by The Criterion Collection in an Eclipse box set with the two original films.

+Soundtrack album

+Total Balalaika Show – Helsinki Concert is a 1993 live concert album by the Leningrad Cowboys and the Alexandrov Ensemble.
+It was recorded at Senate Square, Helsinki on 12 June 1993.
+This concert was also documented on film by Aki Kaurismäki.

+Track listing

+The album of the concert featured more songs than in the film:

+The Japanese release was only one disc and had a different cover.